Divya Mehra: Selected projects

-In 2012 Mehra was one of ten artists commissioned by MTV, MoMA PS1, and Creative Time to reimagine "Art Breaks" — a video series on MTV in the 1980s that first showcased video work by Keith Haring, Jean-Michel Basquiat and Andy Warhol.
+In 2012 Mehra was one of ten artists commissioned by MTV, MoMA PS1, and Creative Time to reimagine Art Breaks — a video series on MTV in the 1980s that first showcased video work by Keith Haring, Jean-Michel Basquiat and Andy Warhol.
 Art Breaks 2012 featured videos by Sema Bekirovic, Cody Critcheloe, Andrew Kuo, Mads Lynnerup, Tala Madani, Mehra, Rashaad Newsome, Jani Ruscica, Mickalene Thomas, and Guido van der Werve.
-In Mehra's contribution to the series, entitled On Tragedy: Did you hear the one about the Indian?, she "riffs on [Richard] Prince’s 1985 video, in which he buys a vanilla cone from an ice cream truck outside the Guggenheim Museum and proclaims himself ‘one of the best-kept secrets in the art world’."
-It is modeled in the same way as the Prince work; the audience watches Mehra pay and wait for a soft ice cream cone she has ordered from an ice cream vendor parked outside the Guggenheim.
-"When she finally gets it, the swirled ice cream is stacked so high that even before she utters a single word, it topples to the sidewalk with an evocative splat.
-It's almost slapstick."